 Fat freezing techniques expected to grow in popularity

 A cosmetic technique that has gained massive popularity in recent years, fat freezing (cryolipolysis) is anticipated to gain large amounts of new fans in 2015.
 Known for its effectiveness in reducing fat deposits immediately beneath the skin, fat freezing can produce outcomes similar to those achieved by liposuction in a convenient, non-invasive manner.
-Given the lack of risk or negative side effects associated with this innovative procedure, it comes as no surprise that many more patients are expected to take advantage of this option in the new year.
+Given the lack of risk or negative side effects associated with this innovative procedure, it comes as no surprise that many more patients are expected to take advantage of this option in the New Year.

 NYC plastic surgery

-If you are interested in learning more about the latest trends in cosmetic surgery and the ways in which you can take affirmative steps toward a dramatically improved appearance, Manhattan plastic surgeon Dr. B. Aviva Preminger offers private consultations in her Park Avenue office.
-Call 212-706-1900 to discover the possibilities.
+If you are interested in learning more about the latest trends in cosmetic surgery and the ways in which you can take affirmative steps toward a dramatically improved appearance, a Manhattan plastic surgeon Dr. B. Aviva Preminger offers private consultations in her Park Avenue office.
+Call 866-201-9828 to discover the possibilities.